sqreen/PyMiniRacer/README.rst

 Build
 --------

+Just launch ./build.sh.
+If you prefer the detailed steps, please follow:

 You need to build v8 first by hand.
 Ensure you have cloned the repository with the ``--recursive`` option to fetch the ``depot_tools`` submodule or run these two commands:

 .. code:: bash